Ozvan/OmicsMR/README.md

 The scripts are ordered in the order of analyses: first MR, then coloc.
 Examples are provided on how to run them in arrays over the different datasets and proteins.

 Additionally, the script to run the MDE calculations (proxy of expected power) applied to the pQTL MR is given.
-Scripts used to perform post-MR analyses are also given, including a script used to compare the genes found to be causal to disease risk to disease effector genes previously established, and a script to compare the MR findings across tissues to previously defined genetic profiles of disease.
+Scripts used to perform post-MR analyses are also provided, including a script used to compare the genes found to be causal to disease risk to disease effector genes previously established, a script to compare the MR findings across tissues to previously defined genetic profiles of disease, and a script to compare MR findings with diabetes-related genes.

 The following versions were used:
 - TwoSampleMR: 0.5.9